CrystalWindSnake/nicegui-TableCellSlotsSolver/README.md

 ## Why?

-This project merely serves as a demonstration showcasing how to address the implementation and enhance the user experience of cell slot usage in NiceGUI table components
+This project merely serves as a demonstration, showcasing how to use any NiceGUI component object in the cell slots of table components without writing Vue string templates.

+## Example
+run `python main1.py` to see the example.